Fine-tuning danbot

 Why am I doing this?
 Because I recently had the following conversation with Claude:

-This document is full over overwrought, rambling, almost schizophrenically-dense confusing prose.
+USER: This document is crammed with overwrought, rambling, almost schizophrenically-dense, confusing prose.
 I need you to help me tidy it up.
 I will show you one example of how the text started out (“original”) and how I tidied it up (“tidied”)

 original: